TorbenSDJohansen/cihvr-tsn/README.md

 --cihvr-duplicate-drop ^
 --out-dir path/to/out/
 ```
-**FIXME** should we split this, currently we "merge" first and last name to one field in table as same name if field(s)
+**FIXME** should we split this, currently we "merge" first and last name to one field in table as same name of field(s).

 **Note**: Performance on [Preterm birth number of weeks](cmds/preterm_weeks.md) appears very poor.
 However, this is in large part due to inconsistent labelling: